Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 “And how do you propose we earn *new* allies, Sheeyo?”
 Thurrsto asked.
 “We earned the Humans as an ally by taking a risk, as I recall.
 When the Females took in Sister Shoo, they did so in the face of objections that she was dangerous.”

 Kuri duck-nodded fervently. *“My* objections,” he said.
-“If not for her Frontline implant---which at the time was an unfamiliar and untested technology---she might have unleashed a devastating plague on our people.
+“If not for her Frontline implant - which at the time was an unfamiliar and untested technology - she might have unleashed a devastating plague on our people.
 There was a real danger that millions might die.”

 “And yet Giymuy chose to adopt her as a Sister, and thus we earned our most important military ally,” Thurrsto finished.